kurdem/OSD/ScriptPad/README.md

-#OSDCloud
+Scripts in this Repository are used for testing Git2PS with OSDCloud

-Scripts in this Repository are used for testing OSDCloud
+Git2PS now supports MarkDown files (as text)

-You will see this in the Textbox as MarkDown files (md) have been added
+You will also notice that when a MD file is displayed, the Start-Process button is removed